realXtend/doc/arch_article/simple.rst

 reference to the open source Firefox web browser because Naali aims for similar wide-spread availability as a browser for virtual worlds.
-The Naali viewer can connect to Second Life (SL), Open Simulator, or realXtend’s own Tundra server.
+The Naali viewer can connect to Second Life (SL), Open Simulator, or realXtend's own Tundra server.
 It can run on Windows, Linux, Mac and some mobile platforms.

 One architectural goal of the realXtend project has been to build entirely on open